 As part of our strategic partnership with the Geographical Association, Discover the World Education are now offering regular free geography CPD to teachers.

-We are offering two types of session:
+We are offering multiple types of sessions, including:

 - Geographer Toolkit Sessions – build teaching confidence to allow your students to reach their potential inside and beyond the classroom.

 - Subject Knowledge Sessions – update your knowledge on topical subjects from the curriculum, engage in debate, hear about recent academic research and refresh your facts.

 - Eyjafjallajokull Case Study Sessions – ten years after the Eyjafjallajokull volcano eruption, reflect on how this small volcanic event had such a significant impact both globally and nationally.

 If you would like a speaker for an event/network meeting you are running simply complete the form…

 Geographer Toolkit CPD Workshops

 These CPD workshops will be led by Karen Corfield who has extensive experience in education, including over 20 years as Head of Geography and Pastoral Deputy Head.
 Karen has worked in a variety of different schools and has experience in teaching across the Key Stages, as well as delivering quality teacher CPD.